KoNickss/koffe/README.md

 # FAQ

 ## Why tf did you write the args parsing yourself?
-So people can modify it and add custom args and stuff, editablilty was a main focus in koffe.
+Because I wrote this a while back and I was an idiot and I'm too lazy to edit it in now

-## Why is it written in lazy bash?
+## Why is it written in bash ffs?
-So its readable and editable.
+Because I wrote this a while back and I was an idiot and I'm too lazy to edit it in now